 Under IFRS, trail commission represents the present value of future commission payments.
-Under Solvency II these amounts are taken into account in the calculation of the Solvency II BEL, and are therefore removed from payables in order to eliminate a double count.
-This gives rise to a valuation difference of £11m (2019: £129m).
-Most of the 2019 balance related to Mature Savings and therefore decreased in 2020 post the Part VII transfer.
+Under Solvency II these amounts are taken into account in the calculation of the Solvency II BEL and are therefore removed from payables in order to eliminate a double count.
+In 2021 this balance was written off leaving £nil valuation difference (2020: £11m).